SamirMitha/SuperResolution/README.md

 2. Switch the Google Colab Runtime to GPU
 3. Run the notebook block

-To change the image that is evaluated on, change the folder in the .yml and .json files located in /options/test
+To change the image that is evaluated on, change the folder paths in the .yml and .json files located in /options/test

 **Method 2: Batch Image Upscaling**